 While there are multiple scientific theories that have tried to explain what causes hot water to freeze faster, none have been truly conclusive so far.
 However, this property of water is what causes hot water pipes to freeze up during cold winters.

-In most cases, hot water pipes that do freeze up are either running along external walls or through uninsulated attics and basements.
+In most cases, freezing hot water pipes are either running along external walls or through uninsulated attics and basements.
 However, if you notice that a hot water pipe is frozen, you ought to deal with it before the pipes burst.

 Signs you have a frozen hot water pipe